juanfont/headscale/README.md

 Join our [Discord](https://discord.gg/XcQxk2VHjx) server for a chat.

+**Note:** Always select the same GitHub tag as the released version you use to ensure you have the correct example configuration and documentation.
+The `main` branch might contain unreleased changes.

 ## Overview

 Tailscale is [a modern VPN](https://tailscale.com/) built on top of [Wireguard](https://www.wireguard.com/).
 It [works like an overlay network](https://tailscale.com/blog/how-tailscale-works/) between the computers of your networks - using all kinds of [NAT traversal sorcery](https://tailscale.com/blog/how-nat-traversal-works/).